GiveDirect/GiveDirect-MultiTool/GiveDirect-Merge/README.md

-# GiveDirect-Multi
+# GiveDirect-MultiTool Merge
-A tool to send XLM to multiple recipients in a single transaction from an Interstellar multisig account.
+A tool to merge multiple accounts containing XLM and anchored tokens into a single account.